Visiting Bryce Canyon National Park

 Bryce Canyon National Park is a fantastic area full of fascinating geological structures.
 It is famous for its stunning red, orange, and white Columns or Pinnacles of weathered limestone rock formations called Hoodoo.
 The Park offers short-medium and strenuous hikes for nature lovers and scenic overlooks for photography enthusiasts.

 – Bryce Canyon plateau rim is lined by a 30 km /18 miles (one-way) paved road that starts from the entrance gate and ends up at Rainbow & Yovimpa Point, the southernmost point of the Park.

 – The best way to save money is to buy the ” Annual pass ”, a card which allows you to visit all the parks managed by the NPS.
-It costs 80$ x vehicle and lasts 1 year.
-If you are visiting Bryce Canyon only, the fee is 35$ x vehicle.
+It costs 80 USD x vehicle and lasts 1 year.
+So, for example, if you visit Bryce Canyon only, the fee is 35 USD x vehicle.

 – The most visited and spectacular part of the park is the one known as Bryce Amphitheater, where you can also make the most beautiful hiking trails.

-– The free shuttle bus starts from Visitors centre (stop n.
+– The free shuttle bus starts from the Visitors Centre (stop n.
 1 and 9) and connects the viewpoints of the so-called ‘’Amphitheater area’’.
 When the park is crowded, it’s worth leaving the car next to the Visitor Centre and take the shuttle.
 It operates between the end of April to October and runs every 10-15 minutes.
 It is a one-way loop with 15 stops.
-The stops from 1 to 9 are the ones around the Amphitheater area, from 10 to 15 the ones outside the Park around Bryce Canyon city hotels.
+The stops from 1 to 9 are around the Amphitheater area, from 10 to 15 the ones outside the Park around Bryce Canyon city hotels.

 – Shuttle bus map: